mass-Eve/-programming-with-cpp/Day18/readme.md

          int emp_id;
              ^~~~~~
 ```

+- But as you can see, without even calling that function, the compiler is giving an error
-Now this completely proves that *"private employees are not inherited at all."*
+- Now this completely proves that *"private employees are not inherited at all."*

 ### Example 3 ~
-- What if I create this `setEmployeeDetails` function in the public section of the base class `Employee` instead of this `Programmer` class, will that work ?
+- What if I create this `setEmployeeDetails()` function in the public section of the base class `Employee` instead of this `Programmer` class, will that work ?
 - Ideally, it should work because, since the function is now in the public scope of the base class, and all the elements of base class are inherited, isn't it ?

 - Lets try this out ......